 Exchange Scholars-in-Residence, Center for Advanced Holocaust Studies and the Institut für Zeitgeschichte Dr. Björn Siegel

 Dr. Björn Siegel is a researcher at the Institute for the History of the German Jews, Hamburg (Germany).
 He received his PhD and MA in History from the Ludwig-Maximilians-University Munich in Germany.
-In addition to his native German, he has language skills in English, French and Hebrew.
+In addition to his native German, he has language skills in English, French, and Hebrew.
 From 2008 to 2009, he was a fellow at the Franz Rosenzweig Minerva Research Center, Hebrew University of Jerusalem, Israel.
 Since 2010, he has been a lecturer of history at the University of Hamburg, Germany, in addition to his research position at the Institute for the History of the German Jews, Hamburg, Germany.
-While in residence at the Center, Dr. Siegel will be conducting a research project titled “A Maritime Place of Resignation or Hope?
+While in residence at the Center, Dr. Siegel conducted a research project titled “A Maritime Place of Resignation or Hope?
 Individual Experiences of Journeys to/from Palestine during the Holocaust.”

-Dr. Siegel’s panel presentations and lectures in Austria, Czech Republic, England, Germany, Israel, Switzerland, and the United States include “The long way home: Arnold Bernstein’s changing German-Jewish self-conception” (World Congress of Jewish Studies, Jerusalem, 2013); “Eine besinnliche Fahrt ins Land der Juden”: Konflikte jüdischer Repräsentanten während der Jungfernfahrt der S.S.
+Dr. Siegel’s panel presentations and lectures in Austria, Czech Republic, England, Germany, Israel, Switzerland, and the United States include “The long way home: Arnold Bernstein’s changing German-Jewish self-conception” (World Congress of Jewish Studies, Jerusalem, 2013); “Eine besinnliche Fahrt ins Land der Juden: Konflikte jüdischer Repräsentanten während der Jungfernfahrt der S.S.
 Tel Aviv nach Palästina (1935)” (Bar Ilan University, Israel, 2012); “A community within a community: Adolf Jellinek and Wissenschaft des Judentums in Habsburg Vienna” (European Association for Jewish Studies Conference, Oxford, 2012).

 The 2013 Institut für Zeitgeschichte – United States Holocaust Memorial Museum Exchange Scholar Award has been made possible by the Curt C. and Else Silberman Foundation.